butla/bultrowicz.com/cv/curriculum_vitae.en.md

 - learned the value of good services and tools - being able to run this whole huge thing with just 3 people.
 - Zeep, SOAP,

-%------------------------------------------------

-\cventry{March 2017 -- September 2017}{Freelance projects}{}{}{}{
+### March 2017 - September 2017
-\begin{itemize}
+Freelance projects
+Remote

+- ScyllaDB - Developing Ansible scripts for the deployment of ScyllaDB.
-\item Python 3.6 Windows GUI application for reporting of manufacturing faults in PCB boards.
+- Siled - Python 3.6 Windows GUI application for reporting of manufacturing faults in PCB boards.
 It merged data from Excel spreadsheets and Microsoft Access databases.
-\item Developing Ansible scripts for the deployment of ScyllaDB.
-\end{itemize}}

-%------------------------------------------------

-\cventry{March 2014 -- April 2016}{Software Applications Developer}{\textsc{Intel Technology Poland}}{Gdańsk}{}{
+### March 2014 -- April 2016
+Software Applications Developer at Intel Technology Poland Gdańsk

 Examples of assignments on this position, from the latest:

-\begin{itemize}
-\item \emph{Leading a development team} I lead one of the teams that worked on Trusted Analytics Platform (TAP) project.
+- **Leading a development team** I lead one of the teams that worked on Trusted Analytics Platform (TAP) project.
 TAP is a PaaS platform with main focus on data analytics.
 My team mainly did the integration of other teams' work, we overseen builds, deployments, releases and utility tools, but we also developed some back-end microservices.
 I was responsible for planning, estimating and coordinating work, also teaching and mentoring of other team members.
 Furthermore I:
-\begin{itemize}
-    \item acted as Python expert for all project teams;
+  - acted as Python expert for all project teams;
-    \item created \texttt{mountepy} Python library to aid isolated microservice tests and increase our quality;
+  - created \texttt{mountepy} Python library to aid isolated microservice tests and increase our quality;
-    \item influenced development procedures for all teams;
+  - influenced development procedures for all teams;
-    \item enforced software legal compliance and communicated with lawyers.
+  - enforced software legal compliance and communicated with lawyers.

-\end{itemize}
-\item \emph{Back-end microservices' development for TAP} I developed a few Spring Boot (Java) microservices and created one in Python.
+- **Back-end microservices' development for TAP** I developed a few Spring Boot (Java) microservices and created one in Python.
 It was a data set indexing and search service backed by ElasticSearch.
 We used Cloud Foundry PaaS as a base for our applications.
 Sometimes there was a need to fiddle with virtual machines on which Cloud Foundry cluster was based on.
-\item \emph{Maintenance of a secure back-end for remote firmware updates} We had a quite mature distributed system, encompassing C\# back-end services, ASP.NET front-end, a C++ server and a C++ client.
+- **Maintenance of a secure back-end for remote firmware updates** We had a quite mature distributed system, encompassing C\# back-end services, ASP.NET front-end, a C++ server and a C++ client.
 The whole system was based on EPID digital signature scheme.
 I had to deliver patches to almost all of the application-layer components and do deployments to a large infrastructure spread out geographically.
 I also needed to run tests that touched everything from firmware on a client machine, through its drivers and application level software up to multi-tier back-end services and ending at server HSMs (Hardware Security Modules).
-\item \emph{Implementing hardware-backed secure tunnels for certificate exchange} I needed to create a C++11 application for embedded Linux that could create, manage and transfer X.509 certificates.
+- **Implementing hardware-backed secure tunnels for certificate exchange** I needed to create a C++11 application for embedded Linux that could create, manage and transfer X.509 certificates.
 The certificates' private keys and the keys used to secure the connection to transfer them were created and stored in a hardware cryptography module (TPM).
 OpenSSL and TrouSerS were used for setup of MTLS (TLS with authentication of both parties) connections.
-\end{itemize}}
+- **Researching using SIM cards as secure elements** Did that alone.
+Had to look into JavaMicro (TODO to jest nazwa?)Not feasible

 I was a part of a team developing secure distributed applications.
 I dealt with a broad spectrum of system components, like client middleware (C++ 11), server applications (Java), hardware security modules (using OpenSSL with plugins) and embedded platforms.